ChangLabSNU/VaxPress/docs/scoring_functions.rst

 .. [#Presnyak2015] Presnyak, V., *et al.* Codon optimality is a major determinant of mRNA stability. *Cell* 2015;160(6):1111-1124.

+.. [#Tats2008] Tats, A., Tenson, T. and Remm, M. Preferred and avoided codon pairs in three domains of life. *BMC Genomics* 2008;9:463.

 .. [#CoCoPUTs] Alexaki, A., *et al.* Codon and Codon-Pair Usage Tables (CoCoPUTs): Facilitating Genetic Variation Analyses and Recombinant